Yoanngr/Turtle-project/README.md

 ## Step 5 - How to push your work here
-pay attention to the branch where you "push" your work change the number after "origin"
+Pay attention to the branch where you "push" your work.
+Change the number after "origin".

     git remote add origin<i> https://github.com/Yoanngr/test.git
     git branch -M <branch where you want push>